 Departments MUST follow the schedule guidelines outlined below.
 These guidelines allow students to maximize their enrollment opportunities and the university to maximize classroom space utilization.
 If you have any specific questions or concerns, please email Academic Scheduling directly at firstname.lastname@example.org.

-Due to how data is built and stored in the enrollment portal, there are certain changes that can and cannot be made to course sections without having to cancel and then rebuild the section ONCE student shopping carts open for a term.
+Due to how data is built and stored in the CU-SIS enrollment portal, there are certain changes that can and cannot be made to course sections without having to cancel and then rebuild the section ONCE student shopping carts open for each term.

-Once students are able to add courses to their shopping carts, the following types of changes can be made without having to cancel and rebuild the section:
+Once students are able to add courses to their shopping carts, the following types of course section changes can be made without having to cancel and rebuild the section: